 SMBs unlike big businesses, don’t have the resources to develop, manage, maintain and update their CRM internally.
 In most cases, there is not even an IT manager.
 By outsourcing all costs associated with said actions to a CRM provider in a SaaS model, the responsibility and the work is transferred to the latter.

 You don’t need social media management integration; you can use Buffer or HootSuite, which will do the job better for free.
-You should look though for a CRM that is able to pull out the social profiles of your leads (People Widget coming in Gmelius on the next product release).
+You should look though for a CRM that is able to pull out the social profiles of your leads (speaking of which, a People Widget is coming in Gmelius on the next product release).

 The quintessential features to be expected even in the simplest no-frills CRM — otherwise you’ll waste both your time and your patience, are: